chadanderson/alfred_quick_resize/readme.txt

 // Resizes logo.jpg located on desktop to a max-width/height of 200 pixels

-Sample Use: resize 200 *.jpg
+Sample Use: qresize 200 *.jpg

 // Resizes all images with .jpg extension to max-width/height of 200 pixels